OlimilO1402/IO_PathFileName/README.md

 # IO_PathFileName
-## PathFileNAme class for every function on path or filename you may need and you can imagine
+## one class for every function on path, filename and file you can imagine

 [![GitHub](https://img.shields.io/github/license/OlimilO1402/IO_PathFileName?style=plastic)](https://github.com/OlimilO1402/IO_PathFileName/blob/master/LICENSE)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/OlimilO1402/IO_PathFileName?style=plastic)](https://github.com/OlimilO1402/IO_PathFileName/releases/latest)
 [![Github All Releases](https://img.shields.io/github/downloads/OlimilO1402/IO_PathFileName/total.svg)](https://github.com/OlimilO1402/IO_PathFileName/releases/download/v2.3.4/IO_PathFileName.zip)
 [![Follow](https://img.shields.io/github/followers/OlimilO1402.svg?style=social&label=Follow&maxAge=2592000)](https://github.com/OlimilO1402/IO_PathFileName/watchers)

-This class went with me like forever, like for the very first beginning maybe around feb.1998.
+The functions in this class went with me like forever, like for the very first beginning maybe around february 1998.
-If you know a function that is not included in the class, please let me know.
+If you know a function you need on files that is not included in the class, let me know and start an issue.
 When I was first digging into the dotnet-Fx I was very confused why there is not such a class contained.
+Instead there are plenty of classes doing similar things, making the framework bloated, and cofusing the programmer.

+it assumes that every pathfilename consists of the following parts:
+- Path
+    + Drive / servername
+	+ PathOnly
+- Filename
+    + FileNameOnly
+    + Extension
+* Check if file exists
+* Check if path exists
+* Copy a file
+* Move a file
+* Rename a file
+* Delete a file
+* Create a full path
+* Delete a path
+* Validate path and filename by removing illegal letters (like "?")
+* Add double quotes
+* Extract/read every part of the path like in an array
+* Change/write every part of the path like in an array
+* Open for input/output and close after it automatically
+* Write Strings to a text-file
+* Read Strings from a text-file
+* Start the executable or the program associated to the file
+* Start asynchron and synchron by waiting for it to return
+* Get TempPath
+* Get UserPath
+* Get file attributes
+* Get path attributes
+* Create a shorted string of x chars to use in history-lists
+* Get a pointer to a string-buffer to use it in WinAPI-functions
+* Uses mostly VB-functions and as less WinAPI-functions as needed
+* Works in VBC, VBA, VBA7, x86 and x64

 ![PathFileName Image](Resources/PathFileName.png "PathFileName Image")